Conserved active information: Conserved active information

 \section{Conserved active information}

-When Wolpert and Macready introduced the NFLTs, they realized that improved performance on the target $\sfT$ implied impoverished performance on $\sfT^c$, and that this should be reported.
-However, as explained in Section \ref{S:AIN}, AIN reports only the amount of information added or removed by the programmer to reach the target, without accounting for information added or removed from the rest of the space.
-Thus, we propose here {\bf conserved active information}.
+We propose here {\bf conserved active information}.
 To introduce it, we start with a simple question: If AIN can be negative, why is KL nonnegative?
 To answer this question, we first define the \textbf{total information} of a random variable $X$ with law $\bfP_1$ as